USEPA/WNTR/documentation/resilience.rst

                                           the number of links in the network.
                                           The average shortest path length is a system wide metric used to describe the number of links between a node and all other nodes.

+   Valve Segmentation			          Valve segmentation is the process of collecting links and nodes into groups based on the locations of valves in the network.
+Outputs for the algorithm include:
+                                          1. a list of the nodes with their segment number,
+                                          2. a list of the links with their segment number,
+                                          3. the number of segments, and
+                                          4. the number of nodes and links in the largest segment.
+										  Outputs 3 and 4 are optional and can be accessed by the output_flag=True argument.
    =====================================  ================================================================================================================================================

 .. doctest::